Alexander-556/PowerShellScripts/docs/Setup/oh-my-posh_Setup.md

 to reload the profile for the changes to take effect.
 Now, you should be able to see that your terminal has a different appearance, which is the default `oh-my-posh` theme.

-### Change Your `oh-my-posh` Theme
+### Change Your oh-my-posh Theme

-The theme previews are available through this link to the [gallery](https://ohmyposh.dev/docs/themes).
+The theme previews are available through this link to the [Theme Gallery](https://ohmyposh.dev/docs/themes).
 Choose your favorite theme and take note of its name.

 To change your theme, you need to modify your profile file.
 Open the file again by